caru/StenoTutor/README.md

 * Custom lessons can be created in "data/lesson/" directory.
 * Session parameters can be customized in "data/session.properties".
 * Errors must be manually deleted by the student with '*' key.
 This allows StenoTutor to provide an experience more similar to real world typing.
-* Show one target word at a time or fill the line and complete it.
-You can configure this in session.properties, property name session.isSingleWordBuffer
+* Option to pre-compute and show multiple words at a time, to provide a typing experience similar to many online multiplayer typing games and more similar to real world typing.
+You can configure this in session.properties, property name session.isSingleWordBuffer.
+It defaults to false, that is multiple words per line.

 Known Bugs
 ----------